 I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP), and practice in accordance with their Code of Ethics (www.bacp.co.uk/ethical_framework).
 The BACP's register of counsellors and psychotherapists is accredited by the Professional Standards Authority for Health and Social Care.

 People come to me with a wide range of emotional, relationship and mental health issues.
-Alongside my private practice, I work as a counsellor at Harrogate College where I support staff and students of all ages and social/cultural backgrounds.
-I also specialise in bereavement counselling with Bradford Bereavement Support.
+From 2015-2020 I was employed as a counsellor at Harrogate College & Leeds City College where I supported students of all ages and social/cultural backgrounds.
+I have also undertaken bereavement & loss counselling training with Bradford Bereavement Support.

 Before my career as a counsellor I worked as a graphic designer in various marketing/advertising agencies.